turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 ---
 title: Event Bubbling and Delegation
-length: 120
+length: 180
-tags: javascript, dom, browser, events
+tags: javascript, dom, browser, events, bubbling
 ---

 ### Learning Goals

-- Understand and describe propagation
+- Understand and describe propagation and bubbling
 - Understand and apply event delegation
 - Utilize the event object

-## Vocab
+## Vocabulary

 - `Event Handlers` Functions that will run when an event happens
 - `Event Propagation` Roughly, the order in which different DOM elements are notified of an event